Why Study Medicine in English at Sofia University ‘St Kliment Ohridski’?

 - Sofia University “St. Kliment Ohridski” was founded on October 1st, 1888 making it the oldest university in the Bulgarian capital.

-- The main building of Sofia University is in the city centre with a total of 16 faculties and 105 subjects being taught daily.
+- The main building of the university is in the city centre with a total of 16 faculties and 105 subjects being taught daily.

 - Due to large demand, an additional medical faculty in St. Kliment Ohridski was established.

-- There are currently over 30,000 students enrolled at Sofia University.
+- There are currently over 30,000 students enrolled at the university.

-- Sofia University has become a significant scientific hub and one of the most highly regarded centres of science in the Balkans.
+- The university has become a significant scientific hub and one of the most highly regarded centres of science in the Balkans.

 - The university library is home to more than 2,510,000 entries, including rare and valuable publications.